ppy/osu-wiki/wiki/Community/osu!monthly/en.md

 ## Original magazine run (2011)

-The original run of osu!monthly, founded by ::{ flag=US }:: [jjrocks](https://osu.ppy.sh/users/30985) and ::{ flag=GB }:: [Corin](https://osu.ppy.sh/users/639270), ran from March to October 2011.
+The original run of osu!monthly, founded by ::{ flag=US }:: ::jjrocks::{ user-id=30985 } and ::{ flag=GB }:: ::Corin::{ user-id=639270 }, ran from March to October 2011.
 It started as a Google document, but quickly evolved into a PDF format resembling a print magazine.
 This run was well known for its wide variety of articles as well as its distinct and creative artistic direction.

 More information can be found on [jjrocks's website](https://web.archive.org/web/20201112030400/http://jjwanda.com/projects/osumonthly.html) (archived).
 Various links regarding the project are at the bottom of [the osu!monthly website](https://osumonthly.com/).